vijaykiran/hoplon/README.md

 #### Page Declaration

 Each Hoplon source file must have a page declaration as its first form.
+The page declaration

+* determines the path of the output file relative to the webserver document root.
+* declares a ClojureScript namespace for the page (the namespace name is obtained by [munging][17] the output file path).
+* automatically adds `(:require ...)` and `(:require-macros ...)` clauses to refer all names and macros from the `tailrecursion.hoplon` and `tailrecursion.javelin` namespaces.
+* may contain `(:refer-clojure ...)`, `(:require ...)` and/or
+  `(:require-macros ...)` clauses.

 ```clojure
 (page examples/lesson1/fractions.html